pachyderm/docs-content/latest/manage/supported-releases.md

 ## Supported Releases

-{{% productName %}} supports the latest Generally Available (GA) release and the previous two major and minor GA releases.
+{{% productName %}} supports the latest Generally Available (GA) release and the previous two minor GA releases.
 Releases three or more major and minor versions back are considered End of Life (EOL).

 ## Release Status by Version